 The USMLE Step 1 Exam is widely considered one of the most difficult of all professional licensing evaluations, comprising about 350 multiple-choice questions in seven one-hour test blocks.

-The university provides a structured, integrative review of the basic sciences as part of the fifth semester course titled "Foundations of Clinical Medicine".
+The program provides a structured, integrative review of the basic sciences as part of the fifth semester course titled "Foundations of Clinical Medicine".
 At the beginning of this course, you are given a diagnostic pretest to help identify problem areas and individualize learning goals.
 At the end of the course, you are administered a full-length simulated comprehensive exam.
 This exam takes place in a state-of-the-art test center on the Saba campus that was specifically designed to simulate the conditions under which you will take the USMLE Step 1 Exam.